-"Respond" refers to improvements to reduce recovery times.
+"Respond" refers to improvements to reduce restoration times.
 Activities in this category involve the continuous improvement of O&R's emergency response efforts and outage management system to support swift response to power outages.

-Investing in Prevent, Mitigate, and Respond strategies will lessen the impact of climate hazard events and allow O&R to recover more quickly.
-Figure 2 visualizes the possible impact of a climate hazard event on O&R's service without resilience investment (left) and with resilience investment (right).
+Resilience investments which encompass prevention and mitigation strategies will lessen the impact of climate hazard events and allow O&R to recover more quickly.
+Figure 2 visualizes the possible impact of a